 What are they worth?

+In theory, the six Global Premier Upgrades are the most valuable part of the 1K package.
+But the challenge for travelers is finding space to confirm an upgrade.
 If you’re flexible with booking far in advance for the few flights that have upgrade space open, then the upgrades can be valuable.